YAML rules → Pandas DataFrames (under the hood)

 So: rules = list of dicts in memory; data = one wide-ish DataFrame of timestamps and point columns.

-2. From Postgres rows to a site/equipment DataFrame
+2. From long telemetry rows to a wide DataFrame

 3. What RuleRunner.run does to that DataFrame